 KPMG provides a framework for dealing with this accounting change.
-In addition, KPMG has developed a Web-based tool to assist organisations with their preparedness activities and eventual adoption of the new leasing standard.
+In addition, KPMG has developed a Web-based tool to assist organizations with their preparedness activities and eventual adoption of the new leasing standard.
 The tool can help companies make the conversion to the new lease accounting standard more efficient.
 The Webbased tool is hosted in our private cloud allowing for easy maintenance and future upgrades.
-In addition, by allowing KPMG to host the tool, companies can benefit from improved efficiency and flexibility in terms of data storage, processing, and security.
+In addition, by allowing KPMG to host the tool, companies will be provided with greater efficiency and flexibility in terms of data storage, processing, and security.
 KPMG can also offer companies the option to install the tool within their IT environment through a licensing agreement.

+Tax Considerations

-Tax Considerations The proposals may have significant impacts on the tax treatment of leasing transactions in many jurisdictions, in particular in those where the treatment for tax purposes is often based on or follows the accounting principles.
+The proposals may have significant impacts on the tax treatment of leasing transactions in many jurisdictions, in particular in those where the treatment for tax purposes is often based on or follows the accounting principles.
 As there is no consistent leasing concept for tax purposes globally, the effect of these proposals will vary from jurisdiction to jurisdiction, and the likely impact that the proposals may have will similarly vary from jurisdiction to jurisdiction.
-KPMG contacts To discuss this further, contact your local member firm, or the contacts listed in the brochure in your region.
-KPMG Contacts For more information, please contact a professional from the following KPMG member firms.
-Global Leadership